 ACF's Pakis Center for Business Philanthropy announces BOOST!
 Prize winners

-The Arizona Community Foundation’s Pakis Center for Business Philanthropy is pleased to announce the prize winning companies in its second BOOST!
+The Arizona Community Foundation’s Pakis Center for Business Philanthropy is pleased to announce the prize-winning companies in its first-ever BOOST!
 Prize competition.
-Independent Newsmedia Inc. USA, a unique publishing and printing company, and Willmeng Construction Inc., a locally owned and operated building contractor, will each receive $40,000 to boost their efforts as good corporate citizens.
+Fann Contracting, Inc., a Prescott-based highway and civil construction company, Goodmans Interior Structures, an office furniture dealer with offices in Phoenix, Tucson, and Albuquerque, will each receive $40,000 to boost their efforts as good corporate citizens.

-“Most people understand the many ways in which corporate philanthropy is good for our communities,” says Fred Pakis, who co-founded Scottsdale-based JDA Software in 1985 and founded the Pakis Center for Business Philanthropy at ACF.
+“Most people understand the many ways in which corporate philanthropy is good for our communities,” said Fred Pakis, who co-founded Scottsdale-based JDA Software in 1985 and serves on the Board of Directors for the Arizona Community Foundation.
 “Strong executives know it’s also good for business, helping companies maintain an engaged and productive work force, improving employee recruitment and retention, and enhancing their reputation in the community.”

-In June, ACF’s Pakis Center for Business Philanthropy began accepting applications for its second $40,000 BOOST!
+Last fall, ACF’s Pakis Center for Business Philanthropy began accepting applications for a $40,000 BOOST!
 Prize from mid-size, Arizona-based companies.
 The challenge was designed to encourage business leaders to commit more deeply to their charitable efforts and make philanthropy a core part of their operations.

-“The leaders of these two businesses—Independent Newsmedia and Willmeng Construction—not only see the value in corporate philanthropy for their communities and their businesses,” Pakis explained, “They recognize how their efforts can be amplified by formalizing their corporate philanthropy initiatives.”
+“The leaders of these two businesses—Fann Contracting and Goodmans Interior Structures—not only see the value in corporate philanthropy for their communities and their businesses,” Pakis explained, “They recognize how the impact of their efforts can be escalated with the exchange of ideas among community leaders.”